-Dom: What is your advice to young people (especially young men of color) aspiring to achieve similar career and personal goals as yourself?
+DS: What is your advice to young people (especially young men of color) aspiring to achieve similar career and personal goals as yourself?
 What words of wisdom would you provide to individuals that want to break barriers and achieve greatness?

-Albanus: JAMES BROWN
+AT: JAMES BROWN

-Dom: What is your definition of what it means to leave a legacy?
+DS: What is your definition of what it means to leave a legacy?

-"I wanna leave my footprints on the sands of time.
-Know there was something that, something that, I left behind.
-When I leave this world, I’ll leave no regrets, Leave something to remember, So they won’t forget
+AT: My definition of legacy can be summed up in one of my favorite Beyoncé songs entitled, “ I was Here.”
+I wanna leave my footprints on the sands of time / Know there was something that, something that I left behind / When I leave this world, I’ll leave no regrets / Leave something to remember / So they won’t forget

 To hear the latest soulful sounds of Albanus Thierry follow him @ALBANUS_THIERRY